matt-poloni/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+1. [x] In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+* **describe()** groups together several related tests under one label and indents the nested tests (or other describe blocks) to better organize the test output.
+Instead of looking at a list of one test after another, some of which are related, you get back a sort of visual hierarchy of all the tests that's easier to scan through.

+* **it()** (aka `test()`) labels and directly runs the actual test as a callback function.

-1. What is the point of `Test Driven Development`?
+1. [x] What is the point of `Test Driven Development`?
 What do you think about this approach?

+* The two main points are to give us a safety net for future changes to the code and to force us into writing better code by thinking of how it could be more testable and better handle edge cases.
+But one of the more underrated side effects of this approach (in my opinion) is that it also acts as a sort of documentation for your code to future developers that understand the tests.
+They can look at these tests and see what you were (and weren't) accounting for and get a much better sense of what does/doesn't need to be done.

+* As someone who prefers to be proactive rather than reactive, this just makes sense to me.

-1. Mention three types of automated tests.
+1. [x] Mention three types of automated tests.

+* **Unit** testing: making sure that each small piece of the application works as expected in isolation from each other.

+* **Integration** testing: making sure that different units work together as expected.

+* **End-to-End** testing: making sure that the application as a whole works as expected.

 ## Project Set Up

-- [ ] Fork and clone this repository.
+- [x] Fork and clone this repository.
-- [ ] **CD into the folder** where you downloaded the repository.
+- [x] **CD into the folder** where you downloaded the repository.
 - [ ] Run `yarn` or `npm i` to download all dependencies.
 - [ ] Type `yarn test` or `npm test` to run the tests.
 The `test` script is already configured.